TE-Alumni-Success/.github/profile/README.md

 ### 🫡 To use these repositories:
 1. Navigate to the repository you want to use.
-2. **FORK** the repository to your GitHub.
+2. Click "Use this template" > "Create a new repository".
+   - Leave "Include all branches" unckecked.
+   - Give your repo a sensible name and description.
+   - Click "Create repository".
-3. Finally, clone the repository to your local machine.
+4. Finally, clone the repository to your local machine.
+5. Happy coding!

 ### ⛏️ Additional Resources
 [Linktree](https://linktr.ee/te_langley)

 ### ❗Important
 The Tech Elevator Curriculum materials will begin using Vue 3 as of September 2023.
-For your convenience, we have provided repositories for both Vue 2 and Vue 3 final capstone starter code.
-Additional resources for migrating to Vue 3 will be available soon!
+For the interested coder, we have provided repositories for both Vue 2 and Vue 3 final capstone starter code, but the TE Alumni Success Team will not be migrating to Vue 3 until December 2023.

 <!--